dixonliang/petmonitor/README.md

 ### Video Demo:
 ### Report and Tutorial:

-This is the repo for a pet monitor project.
-This project uses a Raspberry Pi.
-This project was for the final project of the course Internet of Things (CS-437) at the University of Illinois Urbana-Champaign as part of the Masters in Computer Science program.
+This is the repo for a pet monitor using a Raspberry Pi.
+This project was also the final project of the course Internet of Things (CS-437) at the University of Illinois Urbana-Champaign as part of the Masters in Computer Science program.

 The pet monitor provides the capability to monitor where a pet spends time in specific locations.
 For my case, I wanted to see how much of the time my dog spent sleeping and how many times he went to his water bowl.
 In addition, based on the elapsed time, a servo based dispenses also releases treats.
 For each activity that my dog performs, the code also sents a text message to my phone.
 A summary text at the end of the day is also sent.